Australian National University

 Accessibility

-Accessibility supports students within the Australian National University community whose participation in academic studies is impacted by physical and learning disabilities, mental health conditions, chronic medical conditions, and short-term illnesses/conditions.
-We also support carers and elite athletes
+Accessibility supports students within the Australian National University with disability or health condition(s) to participate fully in their academic studies.
+We also support carers and elite athletes.

-Our team of Disability and Equity Advisors provide advice, evidence-based support, and adjustments to minimise the impact on an ANU student's studies.
 Accessibility helps students to participate fully in their program of study, be academically successful and achieve their personal best through the development of an Education Access Plan.
+We work in collaboration with academic and professional staff at ANU.

 Our work is supported and guided by ANU policies and procedures, as well as national legislation and standards.